The Blue Kite: Father

 The first episode, entitled "Father," begins with a wedding between Lin Shaolong and Chen Shujuan in the early 1950s, shortly after the Communist victory.
 The wedding draws the whole neighborhood, a happy moment that will soon serve as a stark contrast with the years to come.
-The house and courtyard are shown in a warm bright light as children play happily together.

 The couple soon give birth to a son, Tietou, meaning "iron head."
 In these early years Tietou's father creates for him a blue kite, a symbol that will remain throughout the film as a sign of better days.
 The father meanwhile, who works in a library, unbeknown to him, submitted "advice" through a well-meaning colleague to the Party as per the Hundred Flowers Campaign.
 Another colleague, Li, also named in this document, was coerced into giving statements against Lin.
-Meanwhile, Chen Shujuan's brothers and sister find themselves swept up by the events of the day: Her older brother, an army pilot, begins to lose his eyesight, and loses his girlfriend to powerful party leaders seeking her company; her youngest brother leads a "critique of the party" that he feels is in line with the "Hundred Flowers Campaign"; while their oldest sister, a revolutionary from China's civil war, seeks to keep them in line with party doctrine and party thinking.
-This soon returns to haunt all of them as the Hundred Flowers movement is followed by the Anti-Rightist Movement.
-We soon find out that Shujuan's older brother was going blind, and will soon be forced to leave the party.
-The girl he loved also resigned over her refusal to meet with senior party members in clandestine affairs.
-Without given cause, simply that she was flaming "counter revolutionary thoughts", she was taken away to prison.
-Shujuan's youngest brother, an art school student, was called to task for his "critique" of the party and shown standing before his fellow students as they rally against him.

 Shaolong's workplace has convened a meeting on the issue of who they will have to report to the Communist Party as a "rightist" in order to meet Mao's quota.
 The father quickly leaves for the bathroom.
-When he returns, all eyes are on him, it is clear who his colleagues have selected.
+When he returns, all eyes are on him; it is clear who his colleagues have selected.
 Realizing his terrible mistake of leaving, the father briefly mistreats his son.
 Tietou, just a small boy, is still bitter when his father is sent to a work camp.
 Shujuan's youngest brother was also sent to a reeducation camp.
 The chapter ends when Tietou's mother receives a letter; his father has been killed by a falling tree.